wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 18. The Distance Units Popup (Admin Screen)

 == Changelog ==
+= 2.1.18 =
+* June 16, 2011
+* Fixed an "invisible" bug in the standard header output, which could interfere with the correct settings being selected.

 = 2.1.17 =
 * June 14, 2011
 * Added the location text and comments to the meeting info displays in mobile mode.